 - Basic Suspension Setup

-The cost of the one week Introduction to Bicycle Maintenance course is $950 with a $100 registration fee required with your signed class application.
+The tuition cost of the one week Introduction to Bicycle Maintenance course is $1,250 plus a $150 registration fee is required with your signed class application.